calooper/Jets/README.md

 the index number, therefore, I kept getting an exception.
 To solve this issue, I needed to use a counter that was not in the constructor, but rather in the displayPlanes method that I used to display all the planes.
-This way, the counter stayed constant with the index numbers and not specifically to each plane.
+This way, the counter matched the remove (int index) number.

 ### Thoughts
 I really enjoyed this project.
 This week had a lot of new concepts for me to